 Melatonin is released alongside serotonin, which regulates the sleep cycle, improving sleep quality.

-5. Reduces Insomnia
+5. Reduces Insomnia and Nightmares

 The pressure from a therapy blanket provides a calming environment, conducive to sleep.
 A 2015 study in the Journal of Sleep Medicine and Disorders found that participants had a calmer night’s sleep using a weighted therapy blanket, and this may be due to DTP triggering the release of hormones which dampen down arousal.